 Cafés and delis

-Its pastel pink décor and flower wall have made Luxe Cafe Bar a favourite with Instagrammers, but the food tastes as good as it looks.
+The pastel pink décor and flower wall at Luxe café bar have made it a favourite with Instagrammers.
 Sweet treats on the menu at their Swan Yard café include pancake stacks topped with Biscoff and Nutella hot chocolates.
-Another location not to be missed if you want to indulge is He Says She Waffles for delicious sweet and savoury waffles.
+Or Phoenix Café in is Gloucestershire’s first Ukrainian café, serving top-notch coffee as well as brunches and traditional dishes like borscht and pierogi.

 Restaurants

-In the scenic location of Cirencester Park’s Old Kennels, Roots + Seeds Kitchen Garden showcases sustainable local produce, with herbs, fruit and veg grown on site.
-It’s a bright, relaxed dog- and family-friendly spot for breakfast, lunch or coffee, plus dinner on Fridays and Saturdays.
-The three-cheese Welsh rarebit is a star, and we loved the crispy Corinium Ales battered fish.
+In the scenic location of Cirencester Park’s Old Kennels, Roots + Seeds Café showcases sustainable local produce, with herbs, fruit and veg grown on site.
+It’s a bright, relaxed dog- and family-friendly spot for breakfast, lunch or coffee.
+We loved their crispy Corinium Ales battered fish and classic Caesar Salad, and they also do a delicious Sunday Roast Sharing Platter.

 Sam & Jak is a restaurant, café and wine bar serving up local, seasonal dishes, run by two chefs with a great local pedigree (learning their trade at the now-closed Made by Bob).
-The creative menu uses British produce with an international touch – think curry crab fried rice or roasted heritage carrots with Romesco sauce – with attention to detail without any pretentiousness.
+The creative menu uses British produce with an international touch – think orecchiette pasta with white crab or pork schnitzel with confit cabbage – with attention to detail without any pretentiousness.

 Amore Mio is an authentic Italian restaurant with a warm and welcoming feel.
-Their menu features classic Italian dishes, including seafood risotto, saltimbocca, pizzas (with gluten-free bases available), pasta and some amazing desserts, alongside a range of wines from across Italy.
+Their menu features classic Italian dishes, including bruschetta, seafood risotto, saltimbocca, pizzas, pasta and some amazing homemade gelato, alongside a range of wines from across Italy.

 Pubs and bars

 Located right in the marketplace, The Fleece has been welcoming guests since 1651.
 There’s a relaxed local’s bar for drinks, a lounge and dining room where you can have breakfast, lunch or dinner.
-The menu is gastropub-style, with signature dishes including pork belly and primavera risotto.
+The menu is gastropub-style, with signature dishes including pork belly and asparagus gnocchi.
 There are also 28 bedrooms set across three characterful historic buildings.

 The Bear Inn is a popular pub on the corner of Dyer Street.
 Its 18th-century building has wood beams, open fires and a street-side beer garden.
 It’s run by the Butcombe Brewery and serves their beer alongside traditional pub dishes made with ingredients from the West Country.